Sag Harbor, New York: Geography

 According to the United States Census Bureau, the village has an area of 6.0 km2, of which 4.7 km2 is land and 1.4 km2, or 22.44%, is water.

 In the village of Sag Harbor, fresh drinking water was obtained from digging wells to support the town's population.
 “The original source of water supply was secured from four dug wells in the southern part of the village of Sag Harbor”.
 As Sag Harbor's population has increased, the village has had to start bringing in fresh water from pipe lines.

 As in many areas, the village practice of running sewage and storm water into the bays of Sag Harbor had to change.
 Sewage from the village of Sag Harbor is processed by the Department of Public Works, Wastewater Treatment Plant.
-It uses "chlorine to kill bacteria" before [sewage] enters the bay.
-By 2014, the village was using an ultra-violet system to kill the bacteria.
+It uses chlorine to kill bacteria before sewage enters the bay.
+By 2014, the village was using an ultraviolet light system to kill the bacteria.